EMF Protection for Your Home Office in Australia: A Complete Guide for Remote Workers (2026)

 Mini EMF Energy Pillows for Workspace Ambient Protection

 The Mini EMF Energy Pillows are designed for placement within the workspace itself, on the desk surface, on a nearby shelf, or within the immediate working area.
+They also work as personal protection when kept close to the body — in a pocket, purse, or bra — which is useful when you step away from the desk or work from different spots in the home.
 They complement device-specific discs by contributing to the neutralisation of the ambient field in the space where you spend your working hours.
 For workers whose home office also functions as a bedroom or living space, the mini pillows are particularly useful as they continue to work in that space around the clock, not only during working hours.

-The recommended approach for a comprehensive home office setup is to use all three product types in combination: discs on each device, the Whole House USB on the router or in a nearby socket, and one or two mini pillows placed on or near the desk.
+The recommended approach for a comprehensive home office setup is to use all three product types in combination: discs on each primary device (including the router), the Whole House USB plugged into a wall outlet via a USB adaptor, and one or two mini pillows on or near the desk — or carried for personal protection when you move around the home.
 This layered approach addresses device-level emissions, network and wiring-level fields, and the ambient electromagnetic environment of the room itself.

 Real Outcomes: What Layered Protection Looks Like in Practice